Scifabric/pybossa/doc/api.rst

 Shows you the top 20 contributors rank in a sorted leaderboard.
 If you are logged in you will also get the rank of yourself even when you are not visible on the top public leaderboard.

+By default the window is zero, adding the authenticated user to the bottom of the top 20, so the user can know the rank.
+If you want, you can use a window to show the previous and next users taking into account authenticated user rank.
+For example, you can get the previous 3 and next 3 accessing this URL: /leaderboard/window/3.

 * **template**: Jinja2 template.
 * **title**: the title for the endpoint.